maciejs20/ContainerWkshp/2-DockerLab/README.md

 The containers look similar, but they have unique names and unique ids.

-Stop the most recent container and then check to see what's running.
+Stop the most recent container and then check to see what's running - use docker stop command with **Your CONTAINER ID, as returned by last command**:

 `docker stop fd511f9cd896 `